ZichenFrankFu/CGGaming/README.md

 *Physics*

 We added physics effects such as collision and gravity.
 Currently, the monster in classroom knocks over the poop and the cake in the classroom when it passes over, and items (E.g., cake, poop) fall down when they're in mid air.
+Since the game is set on the moon, we have made gravity 1.62 instead of 9.8 as on Earth.
 <img width="663" alt="Screenshot 2024-11-06 at 22 12 51" src="https://github.com/user-attachments/assets/f8b194bc-35fa-4dda-8875-7fe66eff50c1">
 <img width="536" alt="Screenshot 2024-11-06 at 22 14 33" src="https://github.com/user-attachments/assets/c928d5b1-4148-44f0-93d4-be70a6416265">